 These policies are not intended to represent the full scope of content that should be removed.

-- Any content or comments posted to AAEM’s page on a social media site containing any of the following items shall be removed:
+- Any content or comments posted to AAEM’s profiles or posts on a social media platform containing any of the following items shall be removed:

 - Profane language or content;